paulelian-tabarant/blog/README.md

 will run `gatsby develop`.

-Your server will then be available at `localhost:8080`.
+Your local version will then be available at `localhost:8000`.